-In addition to Work Support sessions being issued for an accrual of academic referrals, a pupil may be asked to attend the session to support them to complete a specific academic task that is overdue or if it is felt that regular supervised study is in the pupil's best interest.
+In addition to Work Support sessions being issued for an accrual of academic referrals within a half term, a pupil may be asked to attend the session to support them to complete a specific academic task that is overdue or if it is felt that regular supervised study is in the pupil's best interest.

-In all cases where a pupil is asked to attend Work Support, the Head of Year/Head of Sector will discuss this with the pupil and where appropriate, make contact home too.
+In all cases where a pupil is asked to attend Work Support, the Head of Year/Head of Sector/Head of Department will discuss this with the pupil and where appropriate, make contact home too.